trentm/node-bunyan/README.md

 ### Standard Serializers

 Bunyan includes a small set of "standard serializers", exported as `bunyan.stdSerializers`.
 Their use is completely optional.
-Example using all of them:
+An example using all of them:

 ```js